Skip to content

 Do you think that apprenticeships and other forms of on-the-job training are a solution to helping bridge the skills gap in project management and other professions?

-Why did you choose to do a degree apprenticeship?
+Why did you choose an apprenticeship?

 Matthew Barnett - Junior Assistant Project Manager, Regional Investment Programme South, Major Projects, National Highways